I'm a longtime freelance writer with several years writing about cooking.

 Sushi is becoming more and more popular all around the world.
 Eating out for sushi can be a great experience, but is often quite expensive.
 Making your own sushi is really fun and easy to do, and might save you some money as well.
-I will tell you how to make 2 different types of sushi that will impress your friends and family - and possibly even convert some non-sushi lovers!
+I will explain how to make 2 different types of sushi that will impress your friends and family—and possibly even convert some non-sushi lovers!

 The thought of making your own sushi can be intimidating.
 People are often scared about using raw fish.
 I have overcome this problem by not using any raw fish, and I will recommend you do the same unless you have a good source of sashimi grade fish.
 Sushi making is also perceived as too complex.
 With these simple recipes, a few basic tools and some fresh ingredients, you will soon be making sushi with ease.

 Making Sushi Rice

 - Sushi rice—1 1/2 cups uncooked (makes around 4 cups cooked rice or enough for 4 maki rolls)

 - Rice vinegar—1/3 cup

 - Salt—1 tsp